Chipdelmal/Chipdelmal.github.io/tempPosts/2023-03-20-InkStatsMatrix.md

 ```

 Where each entry in the arrays stores the frequency information of the interval at hand.
 The function `splat.getWeaponsStatsHistograms` is a wrapper that does this for all weapons in the dataframe.

-As a final step in the data-processing stage, we calculate the mean response for each statistic on every weapon:
+As a final step in the data-processing stage, we calculate the mean response for each statistic on every weapon (this will be useful later in our DataViz work):

 ```python
 wpnMeans = splat.getWeaponsStatsSummary(